jkk245/Ethereum-Financial-Forensics---Ponzi-Example/README.md

 It involves using a (Fake Ether)/Rinkeby TestNet distribution of Ether.
-Interesting features to note that at its simplest form, this smart contract could represent the part of the underlying idea behind fraudulent ICOs or Initial Coin Offerings, where malicious individuals raise cryptocurreny funding using smart contracts through investors, in false promises of creating a new cryptocurrency with "special features."
+Interesting features to note that at its simplest form, this smart contract represents part of the underlying idea behind fraudulent ICOs or Initial Coin Offerings, where malicious individuals/firms raise cryptocurreny funds using smart contracts through investors, in false promises of creating a new cryptocurrency with "special features."
 Those said malicious individuals would then act in a classic manner of a Ponzi scheme and take the largest fundings and leave.
-On another intresting note, by using smart contracts, it implies that this application does not need a database, as the Rinkeby blockchain records all test transactions, as this app is managed without a central leader.
+On another intresting note, by using smart contracts, it implies that this application does not need a database, as the Rinkeby blockchain records all artificial transactions, as this app is managed without a central leader.

-The purpose of this porject is to teach a lesson in why we should be more careful in evaluating ICOs or investing in new cyrptocurrencies, adn question the true value of such whe
+The purpose of this porject is to show basic contract-to-contract exchanges within a Ponzi scheme, and why we should be more careful when evaluating ICOs and investing in cryptocurrency ventures.
+One should question the true value of what a venture firm would offer, along with its legal and regulatory aspects, financial risk, blockchain security, and much more.

 <b>Tools/Languages involved:</b>
 - Solidity (Smart contract oriented programming language)
 - Metamask
 - Rinkeby test network
+- Remix IDE (Online test network compilier for Solidity smart contracts)
 - Javascript (TBA)
 - HTML/CSS (TBA)